 Spot welding technique is generally used for joining metal sheets.
 Being one of the oldest it is still in practice today as it’s a huge time saving when compared to TIG or MIG welding.
 Pointed tip electrodes are preferred as they somehow affluence the process by creating opposing forces.

-Working principle of spot welding revolves around two electrodes, normally copper alloys.
+The working principle of spot welding revolves around two electrodes, normally copper alloys.
 Electric current is allowed to run through these electrodes to the metal being welded.
-Resistance in this electrical flow increases the temperature to the point where the work-piece (metal) can melt.
+Resistance in this electrical flow increases the temperature to the point where the workpiece (metal) can melt.